FitzRoy Somerset, 4th Baron Raglan: Life

+Lady Raglan

+On 9 April 1923 Raglan married Julia Hamilton (7 January 1901 – 17 April 1971), daughter of Lt.-Col. Robert Hamilton-Udny, 11th Lord Belhaven and Stenton by his marriage to Kathleen Gonville Bromhead.
+They had five children, the first of whom died a few days after birth.
+Lady Raglan also contributed to the study of folklore.
+In an article in the journal Folklore in 1939, she was the first to apply the name "Green Man" to the sculptures of foliate heads found in churches across much of Europe.
+It is often wrongly said that she invented the term, a belief that reading her own account, or consulting the OED, disproves; it was used since at least the 16th century for costumed figures in festivities, and later for the name of pubs.

 Literary works

 Not only an active member of many societies and interested in administrative duties in national institutions, Lord Raglan also published a number of books and papers on archaeology and anthropology.
-His first book, Jocasta's Crime – An Anthropological Study, a study of incest and incest taboos, was published in 1933.
+His first book, Jocasta's Crime: An Anthropological Study, a study of incest and incest taboos, was published in 1933.
 He followed with The Science of Peace, a work on the origin, development, and prevention of war.

-Lord Raglan's work, The Hero, a Study in Tradition, Myth and Drama was published in 1936.
+Lord Raglan's work The Hero: A Study in Tradition, Myth and Drama was published in 1936.
 The book's central thesis is that hero figures of mythology have their origin in ritual drama, not historical fact.
 In the book's most influential chapter, he outlines 22 common traits of god-heroes which he calls the "mythic hero archetype".
 Raglan then encapsulates the lives of several heroes and awards points (marks) for thematic elements for a possible score of 22.
-He dissects Oedipus, Theseus, Romulus, Heracles, Perseus, Jason, Bellerophon, Pelops, Asclepios, Dionysos, Apollo, Zeus, Joseph, Moses, Elijah, Watu Gunung, Nyikang, Sigurd or Siegfried, Llew Llawgyffes, Arthur, and Robin Hood.
-Oedipus earns the highest score with 21 marks.
+He dissects Oedipus, Theseus, Romulus, Heracles, Perseus, Jason, Bellerophon, Pelops, Asclepius, Dionysus, Apollo, Zeus, Joseph, Moses, Elijah, Watu Gunung, Nyikang, Sigurd (or Siegfried), Llew Llawgyffes, Arthur, and Robin Hood.
+Oedipus earns the highest score, with 21 marks.
 The pattern has been applied to other heroes including Beowulf and Harry Potter.

 Significantly, Raglan excludes Jesus from the study, even though Jesus matched a number of the identified traits.
 Raglan later claimed to have omitted Jesus to avoid conflict with his publisher.

 An outspoken atheist and active humanist, in the 1960s, Raglan was among the MPs and peers who established the All-Party Parliamentary Humanist Group in the British Parliament.
 He was a member of the British Humanist Association, serving on its advisory council.